tushar00jain/torchft/README.md

 ---

-> ⚠️ WARNING: This is an alpha prototype for PyTorch fault tolerance and may have bugs
-> or breaking changes as this is actively under development.
-We'd love to collaborate
-> and contributions are welcome.
-Please reach out if you're interested in torchft
-> or want to discuss fault tolerance in PyTorch

 This repository implements techniques for doing a per-step fault tolerance so you can keep training if errors occur without interrupting the entire training job.